-One of your biggest challenges as a small business is marketing efficiency.
+One of your biggest challenges as an SME is marketing efficiency.
 Keyword research, competitor analysis and everything else takes valuable time – all of which adds up very quickly.

 The answer?
 Automate everything you can to cut down the workload of repetitive, time-consuming tasks.

 Infusionsoft’s 2017 Small Business Marketing Trends Report reveals that automation is not a priority for most small business owners.
 Which means this is another one of those competitor weaknesses you can exploit while they’re busy updating their Facebook status.